cdc08x/MINERful/README.md

 MINERful as a Java package
 ---------
 For advanced users: You can use MINERful as a Java package and integrate it with your software!
-Check out the [examples.api](https://github.com/cdc08x/MINERful/tree/master/src/minerful/examples/api) source code to see some examples.
+Check out the [minerful.examples.api](https://github.com/cdc08x/MINERful/tree/master/src/minerful/examples/api) source code to see some examples.
+In particular:
+- [discovery.MinerFulObserverInvokerOnXesFile](https://github.com/cdc08x/MINERful/tree/master/src/minerful/examples/api/discovery/MinerFulObserverInvokerOnXesFile.java)  demonstrates how to invoke the MINERful miner as an API, and subsequently observe the changes that are applied to the process model in a [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) fashion.
+Lastly, the model is saved as a Declare Map file.
+- [discovery.MinerFulCallerOnStringFile](https://github.com/cdc08x/MINERful/tree/master/src/minerful/examples/api/discovery/MinerFulCallerOnStringFile.java) demonstrates how to call MINERful to discover a process model out of strings saved on a file.
+- [logmaking.FromCharactersProcessModelToLog](https://github.com/cdc08x/MINERful/tree/master/src/minerful/examples/api/logmaking/FromStringsProcessModelToLog.java) demonstrates how to generate XES logs starting from the definitions of new constraints.
+It can be interesting also because it shows how to create a process model on the fly.
+- [logmaking.FromStringsProcessModelToLog](https://github.com/cdc08x/MINERful/tree/master/src/minerful/examples/api/logmaking/FromStringsProcessModelToLog.java) demonstrates how to generate XES logs starting from the definitions of constraints exerted on activities identified by single characters (more or less the same as above).
+- [logmaking.FromDeclareMapToLog](https://github.com/cdc08x/MINERful/tree/master/src/minerful/examples/api/logmaking/FromDeclareMapToLog.java) demonstrates how to generate XES logs from an existing Declare map XML file.
+It is worth to see how to convert process models from the Declare Maps Miner format, for those who used that tool in [ProM](http://www.promtools.org).
+- [logmaking.FromJsonProcessModelToLog](https://github.com/cdc08x/MINERful/tree/master/src/minerful/examples/api/logmaking/FromJsonProcessModelToLog.java) demonstrates how to generate XES logs starting with the definitions of constraints specified with [JSON](http://www.json.org/) objects.
+- [simplification.MinerFulSimplificationInvokerOnDeclareMapFile](https://github.com/cdc08x/MINERful/tree/master/src/minerful/examples/api/simplification/MinerFulSimplificationInvokerOnDeclareMapFile.java) demonstrates how to load a Declare Map file as a process model, then run the simplification engine of MINERful to remove the redundant constraints.

 Other software packages using MINERful
 ---------